 Support the annual Great British Spring Clean

-If you missed the event, don’t worry as many fantastic volunteers already litter pick every day of the year.
+If you missed the event or prefer to do it your own way, don’t worry as many fantastic volunteers already litter pick every day of the year.
 If you want to join them see our Quick guide to litter picking below.

 Do I need equipment?